 A pitcher who transformed from a first-round prospect into a strikeout king, mastering a devastating splitter to dominate hitters.

-Kevin Gausman’s journey to the top of the pitching world was not a straight line.
+Kevin Gausman led the American League in strikeouts in 2021 and 2022.
 Drafted fourth overall by Baltimore in 2012, the tall right-hander from Colorado showed flashes of brilliance but struggled to find consistency as he bounced between several teams.
 His career found its true north in San Francisco, where he refined his arsenal, turning his split-finger fastball into one of the most unhittable pitches in the game.
-This reinvention catapulted him to All-Star status, and he later signed a major deal with Toronto, where he led the American League in strikeouts, finally cementing his reputation as a frontline ace after a decade of searching for his best self.
+This reinvention earned him an All-Star selection and a major contract with Toronto.
+After a decade of searching for his best self, he finally finished as a frontline ace.

 1981–1996